Diversity, Equity, and Inclusion

 USU is a member of the Aspire Alliance’s Institutional Change initiative (IChange) to improve the recruitment, hiring, and retention of faculty from underrepresented groups (URGs) and the employment of inclusive teaching, advising, and research mentoring practices by all faculty.
 The IChange Network is designed to catalyze institutional change by providing a comprehensive, systematic approach to organizational transformation using a structured self-assessment process to inform the development and implementation of an action plan.
 Although the national network is focused on the STEM fields, USU has chosen to focus efforts across all academic fields.

-USU is participating in the IChange Network under the Provost’s Office.
-Michelle Baker, Abby Benninghoff, and Claudia Radel, along with Provost Galey, lead the USU initiative, with an IChange Team that meets monthly to evaluate practices, policy, and resources to develop and implement an action plan for change.
-The full IChange Team is: Vicki Allan (COS), Michelle Baker (COS), Paul Barr (Provost’s Office), Abby Benninghoff (CAAS), Boyd Edwards (COS), Rich Etchberger (Provost’s Office), Frank Galey (Provost’s Office), Christy Glass (CHaSS), Susan Madsen (Business), Lindsay Ozburn (Libraries), Claudia Radel (QCNR), Ricardo Ramirez (COS), Heloisa Rutigliano (CAAS), Becca Seamons (Human Resources), Chad Simon (BUS), Mario Suarez (CHES), Melissa Tehee (CHES), Travis Thurston (AIS), Michael Torrens (Provost’s Office), Elizabeth Vargis (Engineering), Richard Walker (CCA), and Celina Wille (Extension).
+USU is participating in the IChange Network under the Office of the Provost & Chief Academic Officer.
+Michelle Baker, Abby Benninghoff, and Claudia Radel, along with the Provost & Chief Academic Officer, lead the USU initiative, with an IChange Team that meets monthly to evaluate practices, policy, and resources to develop and implement an action plan for change.
+The full IChange Team is: Vicki Allan (COS), Michelle Baker (COS), Paul Barr (Office of the Provost & Chief Academic Officer), Abby Benninghoff (CAAS), Boyd Edwards (COS), Rich Etchberger (Office of the Provost & Chief Academic Officer), Christy Glass (CHaSS), Susan Madsen (Business), Lindsay Ozburn (Libraries), Claudia Radel (QCNR), Ricardo Ramirez (COS), Heloisa Rutigliano (CAAS), Becca Seamons (Human Resources), Chad Simon (BUS), Mario Suarez (CHES), Melissa Tehee (CEHS), Travis Thurston (AIS), Michael Torrens (Office of the Provost & Chief Academic Officer), Elizabeth Vargis (Engineering), Richard Walker (CCA), and Celina Wille (Extension).

 National Network Website: https://www.aspirealliance.org/institutional-change/ichange-network